AhmetKocadinc/AhmetKocadinc/README.md

 # Hello, I am Ahmet Kocadinç! 👋

 ## About Me
 Hello, I am Ahmet Kocadinç, a Data Scientist / Data Analyst passionate about technology and artificial intelligence.
 I have completed a 12-month data analysis certification programme and I am currently working on various projects.
 You can access these projects on GitHub and Kaggle.
-I plan to distribute these projects soon by making a web application with Streamlit and setting up my own site.

 With this knowledge, I have a YouTube channel, where I re-code projects in videos and present them as a fun education.
 I also present the podcast programme "Data World with Ahmet" on Spotify.
 This series will be published one episode every 3 days and will last 30 episodes in total.